Sixteen Kingdoms: Religion

 Several rulers of the northern kingdoms patronized Buddhism which spread across northern China during the Sixteen Kingdoms and flourished during the subsequent Northern Dynasties.
+The Later Zhao was one of the earliest to provide Buddhism with state recognition, with the Kuchean monk, Fotu Cheng occupying a high and privileged position within the imperial court.

 The Former Qin ruler Fu Jian was a strong patron of Buddhist scholarship.
 After capturing Xiangyang in 379, he invited the monk Dao An to Chang'an to catalogue Buddhist scriptures.
 When the teachings of the famed Kuchean monk, Kumārajīva, reached Chang'an, Dao An advised Fu Jian to invite the Kumārajīva.
 In 382, Fu Jian sent general Lü Guang to conquer the Western Regions (Tarim Basin) and bring Kumārajīva to Chang'an.
 Lü Guang captured Kucha and seized Kumārajīva, but the Former Qin kingdom collapsed after the Battle of Feishui in 383.
 Lü Guang founded the Later Liang and held Kumārajīva captive in western Gansu for 18 years.
 In 401, the Later Qin ruler, Yao Xing conquered the Former Liang and Kumārajīva was able to settle in Chang'an and become one of the most influential translators of Buddhist sutras into Chinese.

-The earliest grottoes in the Mogao Caves of Dunhuang were carved in the Former Qin.
+The earliest grottoes in the Mogao Caves of Dunhuang were carved in the Former Liang.
 Work on the Maijishan Grottoes began during the Later Qin.
 The Bingling Grottoes were started during the Western Qin.
 Numerous other grottoes were built in the Hexi Corridor under the Northern Liang.